 The Senior Admissions Officer (Qualifications & Operations) will conduct research and make evidence-based recommendations on entry qualifications (UK and international).
-They will maintain and annually refresh the Qualification Database (an internal resource) ensuring consistent decisions across the Admissions Service are made and communicated clearly to the wider team.
+They will maintain and update the Qualification Database (an internal resource) ensuring consistent decisions across the Admissions Service are made and communicated clearly to the wider team.

 They will ensure that publications are accurately updated and maintained in relation to entry requirements and admissions policy, both online and in print, liaising closely with Marketing colleagues to ensure that the university is compliant with the Competition and Markets Authority (CMA) requirements.

-The successful candidate will also deliver training on admissions policies and procedures to the wider Admissions Service, be responsible for providing training and guidance on the most complex queries regarding entry requirements and applicant fee status assessment, as well as dealing with complex fee assessment appeals within agreed service turnaround times.
+The successful candidate will also deliver training on admissions policies and procedures to the wider Admissions Service, be responsible for providing training and guidance on the most complex queries regarding entry requirements, as well as dealing with complex student fee reassessments within agreed service turnaround times.